altherlex/goodread-applet/README.md

 - This is a proof of concept.

+## Tools

+- puppeteer-ruby
+- clipboard
+- dotenv/load
+- active_support/core_ext/string

 ## Issues

-Pupptetter cannot by pass Google Recaptcha
+Puppeteer cannot by pass Google Recaptcha.